Sv443/BetterYTM/contributing.md

 > [!NOTE]
 >
+> When you are using npm (as opposed to `pnpm`), read the following carefully:
-> If there are a set of lone `--`, these denote the start of the arguments actually passed to the *script* process and must be preserved.
+> If there are a set of lone `--`, these denote the start of the arguments actually passed to the *script* process and they must be preserved.
-> Any arguments before that will be interpreted by *npm*; see the difference in `npm run --silent invisible -- "echo hello"`
+> Any arguments before the double hyphens will be interpreted by *npm*; see the difference in `npm run --silent invisible -- "echo hello"`
-> Here, `--silent` is an argument that makes npm shut up and `"echo hello"` is an argument we wanna pass to the script.
+> Here, `--silent` is an argument we pass to npm to make it shut up and `"echo hello"` is an argument we wanna pass to the script that npm ends up invoking.

 <br>